 - (b) The term "Vested SARs," as used herein, shall mean the portion of the SARs on and following the time that the vesting condition set forth in Section 5(a) hereof has been satisfied as to such portion.
 The portion of the SARs which has not become the Vested SARs is hereinafter referred to as the "Unvested SARs." - (c) The SARs may be exercised only as to the Vested SARs, and only by written notice, substantially in the form attached hereto as Exhibit A (or a successor form provided by Parent) delivered in person or by mail in accordance with Section 12(a) hereof.
 Payment in respect of exercised SARs may be made only in cash.
 Vested SARs shall be exercised automatically if and when the Fair Market Value of the Common Stock equals two times the Strike Price.
 [Unvested SARs which become Vested SARs at a time when the Fair Market Value of the Common Stock equals or exceeds the Strike Price shall be exercised automatically upon becoming Vested SARs.
-If the Executive becomes subject to Section 409A of the Code, then (i) all Vested SARs shall be automatically exercised immediately upon becoming Vested SARs; provided that this sentence shall apply only to the extent necessary to avoid accelerated taxation or tax penalties to the Executive under Section 409A of the Code.]
+If the Executive becomes subject to Section 409A of the Code, then (i) all Vested SARs shall be automatically exercised immediately prior to such time and (ii) all Unvested SARs shall be automatically exercised immediately upon becoming Vested SARs; provided that this sentence shall apply only to the extent necessary to avoid accelerated taxation or tax penalties to the Executive under Section 409A of the Code.]
 If requested by Parent, the Executive shall promptly deliver his copy of this Agreement evidencing the SARs to the Secretary of Parent who shall endorse thereon a notation of such exercise and promptly return such Agreement to the Executive.